Itys: Other versions

 Pausanias on the other hand writes that Tereus was so remorseful for his actions against Philomela and Itys's fate at the hands of the women (the nature of which is not described in clear detail) that he killed himself.
 Eustathius's version of the story has the sisters reversed, so that Philomela married Tereus and became the mother of Itys.

 In some versions, Itys himself was transformed into a bird like the rest of his family, specifically a pheasant, to be admired for its fine plumage.
 This element is not present in Ovid and most authors, who instead have Itys unceremoniously killed and eaten.

-In some texts, Itys is called Itylus instead, another mythological bird who was killed by his mother Aëdon, who then transformed into a nightingale.
-In one variation of the myth, Procne is called Aëdon and his father Polytechnus.
+In some texts, Itys is called Itylus instead, another mythological bird who was killed by his mother Aëdon, queen of Thebes and wife of Zethus, who then transformed into a nightingale.
+In one related variation of the myth, Itys' mother is an Ephesian woman called Aëdon and his father Polytechnus from Colophon.

 Development

 The fullest surviving account of Itys' tale comes to us via the Roman poet Ovid and his narrative poem the Metamorphoses; however, the myth itself is much older, and Ovid's telling was largely influenced by Sophocles's now lost tragedy Tereus.
-Scholar Jenny Marsh theorized that Sophocles must had borrowed certain elements of the plot from Euripides's drama Medea.
+Scholar Jenny Marsh theorized that Sophocles must have borrowed certain elements of the plot from Euripides's drama Medea.

 She argues that the element of the enraged wife killing her child in an act of revenge against her husband's actions was directly borrowed from Euripides and incorporated into his tragedy.
 If accurate, that would mean that the infanticide of Itys did not appear in the myth of Procne and Philomela until Sophocles.
 Tellingly, the chorus in Medea state that they know only of one woman sans Medea herself that killed her children (Ino) without taking Procne into account.